-ZAL performance monitoring is done through the remedial actions process.
 The performance of discretionary funds is reviewed on a quarterly basis with updates provided to the Board, Asset Liability Management Investment Committee (ALMIC) and ISG.
+ZAL also monitors performance using its remedial actions process.
 Remedial reviews of the funds' net performance against the benchmarks were undertaken by the Firm on a quarterly basis, with follow-up actions taken as required.

 Within the quarterly Remedial Actions Process the review is undertaken net of any charges that are taken within the unit price.
 In the case of discretionary funds, where there is no underlying external fund, the analysis includes the impact of product charges.
 In the case of wrapped funds, where there is an external fund, the analysis is performed on the underlying fund, excluding product charges.
 This approach ensures a consistent view and includes the impact of asset manager charges.